ProjectTorreyPines/FUSE.jl/docs/src/develop.md

 end
 ```

-!!! note
+!!! convention
-    The documentation string is added to the specialized function DT_fusion_source!(cs::IMAS.core_sources, cp::IMAS.core_profiles) and the dispatch function DT_fusion_source!(dd::IMAS.dd) is added on top of the function
+    The documentation string is added to the specialized function `DT_fusion_source!(cs::IMAS.core_sources, cp::IMAS.core_profiles)` and the dispatch function `DT_fusion_source!(dd::IMAS.dd)` is added on top of the function

 ## How to add/modify entries in `ini` and `act`